#ENDSARS: A Nation in Communication Crisis without Management

 With the reality of the fact that a people pushed beyond their limits are fighting back, the government will do well to respond in a manner that shows understanding of the issues with a commitment to resolving without further delay.

-A name change as announced by the Inspector-General of Police, Mohammed Adamu is good but definitely not enough and shouldn’t be the first step in resolving the crisis; indeed, it is rathe hasten to imagine that mere name change will persuade a people who are hurting, angry and frustrated.
+A name change as announced by the Inspector-General of Police, Mohammed Adamu is good but definitely not enough and shouldn’t be the first step in resolving the crisis; indeed, it rather hasty to imagine that mere name change will persuade a people who are hurting, angry and frustrated.

 It seems to question the sincerity and commitment to reform and end to police brutality as demanded by the ENDSARS campaign promoters.